DerGuru/The-Resonant/New Chapters/Part4/P4-03_Lina_and_Jason.md

 Jason's stomach tightened.
 "What about her?"

-"I need to know: When we're together—really together, intimately—is she... there?
+"I need to know: When we're together - really together, intimately - is she... there?
 Listening?
 Aware?"

 *This is important,* RAE said quietly. *Answer honestly.*